dabestswag25/quiz-app/README.md

     3. Glucose, ATP, Water
     4. Carbon Dioxide, Water, ATP

-5. Is this question completely unfair?
+5. What is the first step of mitosis?
-    1. Yes
+    1. Prophase
-    2. No
+    2. Metaphase
-    3. Yes
+    3. Telophase
-    4. Yes
+    4. Anaphase

 6. Which base is only found in DNA?
     1. Adenine